Child support assessment

-Every family is unique and the Child Support formula is flexible enough to take into account many different family circumstances.
-It provides a balanced and flexible way of working out Child Support payments.
+Every parent's circumstance is unique and the child support formula is flexible enough to take into account many different family circumstances.
+It provides a balanced way of working out child support payments.

 The formula is based on independent research and the costs of raising children.
 The key components are that: